 Nina Bernardo was raised in America, but was steadily drawn to living in Italy by the 'old country' stories of her grandparents.
 Now she's a full-time resident of Naples, and shares her passion for all things Italian by leading a variety of Rick Steves' Italy tours.

 How did you end up guiding and living in Italy?

 My family is from the south of Italy and emigrated after World War II.
-I grew up listening, especially to my grandparents, talk about 'the old country'.
-I couldn't get enough of their stories and once I'd visited I was hooked.
+I grew up listening to my family, especially my grandparents, talk about "the old country."
+I couldn't get enough of their stories, and once I'd visited I was hooked.
 Their stories are the foundation of my experience here.
 There was so much that was already familiar to me when I first moved to Italy, and over the years I've been able to enrich that experience by living in different parts of the country.
 I've developed a passion for this place.
 I've always been drawn to working with people in one capacity or another and so guiding seems to be a perfect fit for my personality and interests.

 When you fly home to Italy after a stateside visit, what one thing do you experience right away that makes you happy you've returned?

 The human contact — the physical proximity to strangers.
 I think we have just about lost it in the US.
 It seems like more and more in the US we are able to go about our daily lives without ever having to interact with others.
 (We drive everywhere, shop at huge stores, etc.) There is almost never the possibility of a chance encounter on the street or on the bus, and so we rarely interact with people different from ourselves.
 It makes me feel isolated.
 I always breathe easier as soon as I get here and know that I can walk out my front door and be in a crowded street and feel the buzz of activity around me.

 If a tour member has already been to Italy north of Rome, what will they experience differently on a South Italy tour?